ummel/fusionData/README.md

 ### `/survey-raw`

 A remote directory (i.e. not present in the Github repository) containing *raw* survey data files.
-Subdirectories refer to specific surveys and vintages.
+Sub-directories refer to specific surveys and vintages. *Users responsible for ingesting raw survey microdata will add the raw data files to this directory.*

 Example: `/survey-raw/RECS/2015`